-- 1. This Interpretation Statement explains the residence rules in the Income Tax Act 2007, and applies from 1 April 2014. - 2.
+- 1. This Interpretation Statement explains the residence rules in the Income Tax Act 2007. - 2.
 The analysis in this Interpretation Statement is in three parts.
 The first part (from [17]) deals with the rules governing the residence of natural persons (individuals), and discusses the relationship between those rules and the residence articles contained in New Zealand's double taxation agreements (DTAs).
 It also discusses the transitional resident rules.
-The second part (from [308]) explains the residence rules for companies.
+The second part (from [290]) explains the residence rules for companies.
 It also explains the consequences of a company being a dual resident, and briefly discusses the relationship of the company residence rules to the controlled foreign company (CFC) regime.
-The final part (from [432]) of this Interpretation Statement deals with residence and the taxation regime for trusts. - 3.
-This Interpretation Statement updates and replaces "Income Tax Amendment Act (No 5) Rules 1989: New Residence Rules" (Public Information Bulletin No 180, June 1989).
-It also replaces the following items: - "Returning resident's visas when a person seeking such a visa is resident for tax purposes" (Tax Information Bulletin Vol 11, No 11, December 1999); - "Is a person working overseas while on leave of absence for two years resident for tax purposes?"
-(Tax Information Bulletin Vol 11, No 10, November 1999); - "Determining a person's permanent place of abode" (Tax Information Bulletin Vol 7, No 1, July 1995); and - "Residence status of public servant and family while overseas" (Tax Information Bulletin Vol 6, No 11, April 1995). - 4.
-The following items should not be relied on to the extent that they are inconsistent with this Interpretation Statement: - "Temporary exemption from tax on foreign income for new migrants and certain returning New Zealanders" Tax Information Bulletin Vol 18, No 5 (June 2006) (that item's inconsistency with this Interpretation Statement is noted at [232]); and - "Temporary exemption for transitional residents" Tax Information Bulletin Vol 19, No 3 (April 2007) (that item's inconsistency with this Interpretation Statement is noted at [233]).
+The final part (from [414]) of this Interpretation Statement deals with residence and the taxation regime for trusts. - 3.
+This Interpretation Statement updates and replaces IS 14/01 Tax Residence (Tax Information Bulletin Vol 26, No 3, April 2014). - 4.
+The following items should not be relied on to the extent that they are inconsistent with this Interpretation Statement: - "Temporary exemption from tax on foreign income for new migrants and certain returning New Zealanders" Tax Information Bulletin Vol 18, No 5 (June 2006) (that item's inconsistency with this Interpretation Statement is noted at [214]); and - "Temporary exemption for transitional residents" Tax Information Bulletin Vol 19, No 3 (April 2007) (that item's inconsistency with this Interpretation Statement is noted at [215]).